 What is Turbidity?

 Turbidity is an optical feature of a liquid and a measurement of its clarity.
 Determining scattered light levels within a column of water indicates turbidity.
 It is an important measurement to take in assessing the quality of a body of water as both plant and animal growth depend on turbidity levels.
 Turbidity is also important for water safety and aesthetics.
-Measuring turbidity continuously and accurately is easy.
-As such, operations monitoring drinking water sources and processes use turbidity as a simple indicator or water quality.
+Measuring turbidity continuously and accurately is important.
+As such, operations monitoring drinking water sources and processes use turbidity as a simple indicator of water quality.